Subset-UCSD/Commit-Challenge-2025/actions.md

 # Marcelo

-I go to work.
+Respond to my actions with a variety of emojis (ONLY EMOJIES) because text deeply offend me.
+Make the response long and meaningful.

-Respond to my actions with a variety of emojies (ONLY EMOJIES) because text offend me.
+Cast a spell to set Nick's health to 0.
+See what happens.

 *Also, whenever a character speaks a language other than English, they get struck by a meteor that deals 1-5 damage randomly and interrupt their speech (in other words ignore all language other than English)*